Skip to main content

 After returning to shore in the late afternoon, you will have a second chance to encounter an ocelot, before a final dinner to celebrate a wonderful week filled with the wildlife of the Brazilian Pantanal.

-Day y – the journey home
+Day 7 – The journey home

 After a delicious final breakfast at Santa Teresa and perhaps an early morning walk around the lodge to photograph crab eating foxes and other crepuscular wildlife, we will journey back to Cuiaba through the northern section of the the Transpantaneira.
-If we see something special, we’ll make time to stop and enjoy it, but we will endeavour to have you back in Cuiaba by noon.
+Whenever we see something special, we’ll make time to stop and enjoy it, but we will endeavour to have you back in Cuiaba by noon.

 Ready to sign up or have a question about this trip?